Colorado-School-of-Mines-Robotics-Club/SpaceGrant2024CAD/Sand Surfer ver 2/README.md

-This is the CAD github for the Version 2 of the Sand Surfer robot.
-If you have any CAD you would like to upload, please use Solidworks 2024 versions of CAD files for compatibility.

-For questions, contact Tristan
+# SpaceGrant2023CAD

+This is the repo for the CAD designs for the 2024 SpaceGrant competition.
+Each folder will correspond to a different design and each design should have an assembly, parts, and stl folder for organization.

+# CAD Specifications

+ALL PARTS SHOULD BE IN MMGS.
+Try to use SolidWorks 2023/2024.